Loading...

 Brazilian cotton has a curious history of resilience and innovation.
 According to historical reports, local indigenous people used cotton fibers to produce yarns and rustic fabrics.
 But in 1750 the country discovered the commercial potential of its agricultural production and cotton became a sort of white gold for the domestic economy.

-Brazil was one of the world's largest producers and exporters of cotton.
+one of the largest cotton growers and exporters 1980

 cotton br news